On Jacobi sums arising from the classical doubling method

 \begin{proposition}[{\cite[Proposition 11.7]{Bonnafe2006}}] Let $\tilde{s}$ be a semisimple element of $\FrobeniusFixedPoints{\GroupExtension{G}}$ and let $s = i^{\ast}\left(\tilde{s}\right)$.
 Then \begin{enumerate} \item If $\tilde{\pi} \in \LusztigSeries{\FrobeniusFixedPoints{\GroupExtension{G}}}{\tilde{s}}$ and if $\pi$ is an irreducible subrepresentation of the restriction of $\tilde{\pi}$ to $\FrobeniusFixedPoints{G}$, then $\pi \in \LusztigSeries{\FrobeniusFixedPoints{G}}{s}$. \item Let $\pi \in \LusztigSeries{\FrobeniusFixedPoints{G}}{s}$.
 Then there exists $\tilde{\pi} \in \LusztigSeries{\FrobeniusFixedPoints{\GroupExtension{G}}}{\tilde{s}}$ such that $\pi$ is an irreducible subrepresentation of the restriction of $\tilde{\pi}$ to $\FrobeniusFixedPoints{G}$. \end{enumerate} \end{proposition}

 For our later arguments, it is useful to only have one cuspidal representation in a Lusztig series.
-Unfortunately, this is rarely the case for $\algebraicGroup{G}$.
-However, it is true for its counterpart similitude group $\GroupExtension{\algebraicGroup{G}}$.
+Unfortunately, when the center of $\algebraicGroup{G}$ is disconnected, this is not always true.
+However, it is always true for its connected center group version $\GroupExtension{\algebraicGroup{G}}$.

 \begin{proposition}[{\cite[Page 172]{Lusztig1977}}] For any semisimple element $s \in \FrobeniusFixedPoints{\GroupExtension{G}}$, the Lusztig series $\LusztigSeries{\FrobeniusFixedPoints{\GroupExtension{G}}}{s}$ contains at most one cuspidal element. \end{proposition}